pranav-k-jha/D3-Innovation-Java-gRPC-RabbitMQ/README.md

 1) Query the cost given specific year, state, type, length, and expense; and save the query as a document in a collection named EduCostStatQueryOne.
 2) Query the top 5 most expensive states (with overall expense) given a year, type, and length; and save the query as a document in a collection named EduCostStatQueryTwo.
 3) Query the top 5 most economic states (with the overall expense) given a year, type, and length; and save the query as a document in a collection named EduCostStatQueryThree.
-4) Query the top 5 states with the highest growth rate of overall expense given a range of past years, one year, three years, and five years (using the latest year as the base) , type and length; and save the query as a document in a collection named EduCostStatQueryFour.
+4) Query the top 5 states with the highest growth rate of overall expense given a range of past years, one year, three years, and five years (using the latest year as the base), type, and length; and save the query as a document in a collection named EduCostStatQueryFour.

 5) Aggregate the region‘s average overall expense for a given year, type, and length; and save the query as a document in a collection named EduCostStatQueryFive.
 The region’s map can be found here. https://education.nationalgeographic.org/resource/united-states-regions/ (you can search the keywords “Five US Region Map” to find our text-based mapping) (10 marks)